nalhaidari/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?
+the file size format is changed now it use the most appropriate unit on measure for every file.

 If instead copying we just want to change the name of a file, we can do: